gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 4. If none, to the appointed executor or administrator of your estate
 5. If none, to your next of kin who is entitled to your estate under the laws of the state you lived in at the time of your death

-For most people, this is often the best option, since it accounts for changes like births, deaths, divorce, or marriage that may happen long after you open your account.
+For most people, this is often the best option because it accounts for changes like births, deaths, divorce, or marriage that may happen long after you open your account.

 If you'd like to make an exception, you may complete [Designation of Beneficiary](javascript:void(0)), [_Form TSP-3_](javascript:void(0)).
 The easiest way to do this is to use the online “wizard,” which you’ll find by logging into My Account and selecting “Beneficiaries” on the left.

 A will or any other document is not valid for the disposition of your beneficiary participant account.
-It is not a substitute for a Designation of Beneficiary form.
+It is not a substitute for a _Designation of Beneficiary_ form.

 </div>
 </li>